weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 :::note TypeScript client version
 The current TypeScript client version is `v||site.typescript_client_version||`.
 <br />
-The TypeScript client v3 is in beta release.
-To comment on the beta client, contact us in the [Community forum](https://forum.weaviate.io).
+The TypeScript client v3 is available as a release candidate (RC).
+To comment on the RC build, contact us in the [Community forum](https://forum.weaviate.io).
 :::

 import TSClientIntro from '/_includes/clients/ts-client-intro.mdx';